fexlars/userscripts/README.md

-# userscripts
+# Fexlar's Userscripts Collection
-Random userscripts I have created
+This is a bunch of user scripts that I have created